foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 cargo fmt
 ```

-For linting it uses [clippy](https://github.com/rust-lang/rust-clippy).
+For linting, it uses [clippy](https://github.com/rust-lang/rust-clippy).
 You can run it with this command:

 ```shell
 $ cargo clippy --all-targets --all-features -- --no-deps -W clippy::pedantic -A clippy::missing_errors_doc -A clippy::missing_panics_doc -A clippy::default_trait_acces